nicola-pesavento/ikiwi/readme.md

 And this is a encrypted message:

-{{Warning|text=When a message is encrypted the length of the parameters may change, for this reason is important insert into the message the length of the ENCRYPTED parameters.}}
+<b>Warning</b> When a message is encrypted the length of the parameters may change, for this reason is important insert into the message the length of the ENCRYPTED parameters.

 <pre>
 FF